CodeChron/fullstack-js-with-meteor-react-docs/add_publish_and_subscribe.md

-# Add Publish and Subscribe
+# Publish and Subscribe to Notes

 Why is this step needed?